Adversarially Robust Spiking Neural Networks Through Conversion: Introduction

 \section{Introduction}

-Spiking neural networks (SNNs) are powerful models of computation based on principles of biological neuronal networks~\cite{maass1997networks}.
+Spiking neural networks (SNNs) are powerful models of computation based on principles of biological neuronal networks~\citep{maass1997networks}.
 Unlike traditional artificial neural networks (ANNs), the neurons in an SNN communicate using binary signals (i.e., spikes) elicited across a temporal dimension.
-This characteristic alleviates the need for computationally demanding matrix multiplication operations of ANNs, thus resulting in an advantage of energy-efficiency with event-driven processing capabilities~\cite{roy2019towards}.
-Together with the developments in specialized neuromorphic hardware to process information in real-time with low-power requirements, SNNs offer a promising energy-efficient technology to be widely deployed in safety-critical real world AI applications~\cite{davies2021advancing}.
+This characteristic alleviates the need for computationally demanding matrix multiplication operations of ANNs, thus resulting in an advantage of energy-efficiency with event-driven processing capabilities~\citep{roy2019towards}.
+Together with the developments in specialized neuromorphic hardware to process information in real-time with low-power requirements, SNNs offer a promising energy-efficient technology to be widely deployed in safety-critical real world AI applications~\citep{davies2021advancing}.
+There are two main streams of applications for SNNs.
+First, they are applied directly to spiking input streams, e.g., from dynamic vision sensors \citep{bellec2018long,wu2019direct,kim2021optimizing}.
+Second, they are applied to standard machine learning tasks and standard machine learning data sets \citep{rathi2021diet,bu2022optimal,jiang2023unified}.
+We focus in this article on the latter case.
+Here, conversion methods that convert a pre-trained ANN to an SNN have been shown to yield SNN models with excellent performance \citep{diehl2015fast,roy2019towards}.
+Post-conversion finetuning can then be used for low-latency and energy-efficient SNNs \citep{rathi2021diet,davies2021advancing}.